Refugees Welcome Milton Keynes

 What’s Milton Keynes Doing About It?

 Milton Keynes was quick to offer all–party political support to refugees and for our work to help them.
 Labour, Conservative and LibDem party leaders are patrons of RWMK.
-Five families have settled in with our help and we expect more to arrive in the course of this year as part of the government’s commitment to welcome 20,000 Syrian refugees into the UK by 2020.
+Thirteen families have settled in with our help and we expect more to arrive as part of the government’s commitment to welcome 20,000 Syrian refugees into the UK by 2020.
 Funding for this comes direct from central government and not from the local rates.

 Who’s a Refugee, Who’s an Asylum Seeker?